LoCoJanik/USBCaputreCardOutput/README.md

 # Test:
-I have tested on Windows 11 and Windows 10.
+I have tested on Windows 10 & 11.